Return to Planning and Development Homepage

 Q.How do I apply for a building permit?

-A building permit application must be submitted, along with construction drawings when applicable, a survey or acceptable site plan of the property with the building footprint, proof of property ownership, a valid 911 address, description of work being performed and the estimated value of construction.
+A building permit application must be submitted, along with two (2) sets of construction drawings when applicable, a survey or acceptable site plan of the property with the building footprint, proof of property ownership, a valid 911 address, description of work being performed and the estimated value of construction.

 Q.Why do I need to submit a site plan of my property?